 Succulent shrimp, spicy poblano, and tangy olives are finished with a burst of citrus in this quick skillet sauté.
 Fresh oregano adds and herbaceous brightness to the plate.
 Want those potatoes extra crispy?
 Warm your baking sheet as the oven preheats!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

-Heat 1 TBSP olive oil in a large pan over medium-high heat.
-Add poblano and onion and cook until softened and slightly charred, about 5 minutes, tossing occasionally.
+Heat 1/2 tablespoon olive oil in a medium pan over medium-high heat.
+Add the poblano and cook, tossing, for about 5 minutes, until lightly charred.

 Add the onions and season with salt and pepper.
 Cook, tossing, for about 5 minutes, until slightly softened.